ArweaveTeam/SmartWeave/CREATE-PST.md

 ## Using the SmartWeave SDK in your app

-This section conveys the basics of using the Smartwweave SDK in a PST app (note: more complete SDK documentation can be found [here](SDK.md)).
+This section conveys the basics of using the Smartweave SDK in a PST app (note: more complete SDK documentation can be found [here](SDK.md)).

 An example of how to read the latest contract state: